Other regulatory law

 Travel and holidays

-Members have acted for both major travel companies and individuals in relation to disputes and litigation arising out of the Timeshare Act 1992, Holiday Clubs, and the civil and criminal aspects of the Package Travel, Package Holidays and Package Tours Regulations 1992.
-Members have also advised the Civil Aviation Authority in relation to potential enforcement action under the Enterprise Act 2002 and the Consumer Protection from Unfair Trading Regulations 2008, as well as the application of the Montreal Convention to consumer claims arising from flight delays and cancellations.
+Members have acted for both major travel companies and individuals in relation to disputes and litigation arising out of the Timeshare, Holiday Products, Resale and Exchange Regulations 2010 and the Package Travel and Linked Travel Arrangements Regulations 2018.
+Members have also advised the Civil Aviation Authority and major airlines in relation to potential enforcement action under the Enterprise Act 2002 and the Consumer Protection from Unfair Trading Regulations 2008, as well as the application of the Montreal Convention and Regulation 261/2004 to consumer claims arising from flight delays and cancellations.

 Telecommunications and utilities